Learning Outcomes

 - Analyze the personal liability of the original mortgagor and the transferee under both “subject to” and “assumption” scenarios.

-- Define and explain the purpose of a due-on-sale (or acceleration) clause.
+- Define and explain the purpose and operation of due-on-sale (acceleration) clauses and related due-on-encumbrance clauses.

-- Apply the rules regarding the enforceability of due-on-sale clauses, including the impact of federal preemption (Garn-St Germain Act) and its exceptions.
+- Apply the rules regarding the enforceability of due-on-sale clauses, including the impact of federal preemption under the Garn–St Germain Act and its exceptions.

 Test Your Knowledge